 Cambodia has been heavily shaped by its past, particularly the brutal rule of the Khmer Rouge which lasted between 1975 and 1979.
 What many people do not realize is that the Khmer Rouge dominated Coalition Government of Democratic Kampuchea (CGDK; Khmer: រដ្ឋាភិបាលចំរុះកម្ពុជាប្រជាធិបតេយ្យ, Odthaphibeal Chamrouh Kampouchea Brachathibtey), renamed to the National Government of Cambodia and that they still retained the Cambodian seat on the UN until 1993, when peace was largely achieved.
 Alas this was not to the end of the Khmer Rouge.

 With UN sponsored elections due to take place, the Khmer Rouge decided to boycott the elections whilst still controlling (at the time) up to 1/4 of Cambodian territory.
 The Coalition Government of Democratic Kampuchea thus dissolved, the Khmer Rouge fought on under this name, before forming their last “government in exile” and indeed the last Khmer Rouge state.

 In 1994, the Coalition Government of Democratic Kampuchea morphed into the The Provisional Government of National Union and National Salvation of Cambodia (PGNUNSC).
 This was in opposition to the newly established Kingdom of Cambodia and was not recognized by any state, even their former backer – the People’s Republic of China.

 PGNUNSC’s Prime Minister was Khieu Samphan (Democtic Kampuchea’s former head of state) and its Deputy Prime Minister Son Sen (head of S-21).
 The pseudo country was led by the Cambodian National Unity Party (Khmer: គណបក្សសាមគ្គីជាតិកម្ពុជា) ,the successor party to the Party of Democratic Kampuchea, themselves the successor to the Communist Party of Kampuchea, or as we know them : the Khmer Rouge.

-Although Pol Pot officially did not hold any power, in the The Provisional Government of National Union and National Salvation of Cambodia (PGNUNSC) officially, he did still pull most of the strings behind the scenes.
+Pol Pot officially did not hold any power in the The Provisional Government of National Union and National Salvation of Cambodia (PGNUNSC).
+In reality he was teh de-facto leader until being replaced by Ta Mok.